apieum/eventize/README.rst

 You can add conditional handlers by using method *"when"* or restrict the current handler execution by passing *"condition"* kwarg argument to constructor.
-Conditions can be chained with methods *"do"* or *"then"* (aliases of *"append"*)
+Conditions can be chained with methods *"do"* or *"then"* (aliases of *"append"*) You can dig *eventize-expect* to have a convenient wrapper to create conditions.
+It adds *"eventize.events.Expect"* class (like eventize before 0.4.3) thanks to setuptools entry points.

 Each time you trigger an event, it is stored in *Handler.events*.
 You can empty past events by calling *"clear_events"* or all (events and callbacks) with *"clear"*.